 Herdade do Rocim has 70 hectares of vineyards, of which 53 hectares are for the production of red grape varieties and 17 hectares of white grape varieties.

-Herdade do Rocim, with 70 hectares of vineyards, of which 53 hectares are for the production of red grape varieties and 17 hectares of white grape varieties, has a certified organic production area and a significant area in the process of conversion to organic production.
+Herdade do Rocim, with its 70 hectares of vineyards, of which 53 hectares are for the production of red grape varieties and 17 hectares of white grape varieties, has a certified organic production area and a significant area in the process of conversion to organic production.

 Regarding the 70 hectares (ha) of vines, 20 ha are of old vines, planted in sandy soils, 60% being red grape varieties, with a predominance of Aragonez, Trincadeira, Moreto and Tinta Grossa and the remaining 40% in its vast majority are Antão Vaz, but also Rabo de Ovelha, Perrum, Roupeiro, Manteúdo.